LordVonAdel/structron/readme.md

 ```

 ## Example
-Example of reading a custom image format with the following structure:
+Example of a custom image format with the following structure:
 ```
 header:
   int magicNumber   (Magic number of the file)